 Skip to main content

-When I first started to read the first story, I was expecting a normal, or regular ghost trope, that would scared me, but the result was quite different.
+When I first started to read the first story, I was expecting a normal, or regular ghost trope, that would scared me, but Regina Pucket had some else in mind for us.
 You won’t jump in the chair, but you’ll definitely get some goose-bumps.

 You’ll finish each story with a weird feeling, like something is not quite right, but just when you turn off the light, that discomfort will attack you.
 You’ll feel that these stories are disturbing in their very own special way and that’s what makes this book really interesting.

-SO, turn off those lights, allow yourself to be immersed in these stories and feel the hair in the back of your neck rise. ;)
+Not afraid of ghost stories?
+Good.
+Turn off those lights, and allow yourself to be immersed in these stories.
+Feel the hair in the back of your neck rise.

 Comments